uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

 The only difference is that the 'Total' count has gone up by one.
-If you added a new file to the root path, the file itself would show up, and the count would increase.
+If a new file is added to the root path, the file itself would show up, and the count would increase.
 Since the added file is stored in the ``logs`` directory, it is hidden on this page.
-You can click the ``Path`` link for any subdirectories to get a list of files or more subdirectories in that directory.
+Click the ``Path`` link for any subdirectories to get a list of files or more subdirectories in that directory.

-The ``List`` tab which returns you to the ``Files`` home page, listing available directories and files.
+The ``List`` tab opens the ``Files`` home page, listing available directories and files.

 Again, to return to group or user settings, click the ``Group`` or ``User`` tabs in the top row of the page.

 .. _vouching:

 Vouching for Trust Group Members
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a user to become a member of a trust group, they must be
+For a user to become a member of a trust group, she must be
 "vouched for" by other members of the trust group.
 Essentially, this means that other members of the trust
 group know the potential member and trust her with